‘RHOC’ Shannon Beador And Lydia McLaughlin Instagram Same Weight Loss Diet To Shockingly Different Reactions

 “Eat a cheeseburger and fries.”

-Some Real Housewives Of Orange County viewers debated about the clash between Shannon Beador and Lydia McLaughlin.
-One member of Team Lydia, however, offered a suggestion that McLaughlin seek to be kinder to Shannon.
+Some Real Housewives of Orange County viewers debated about the clash between Shannon Beador and Lydia McLaughlin.
+One member of Team Lydia, however, offered a suggestion that McLaughlin should seek to be kinder to Shannon.

 “I feel like [you] should have more compassion for @shannonbeador,” wrote the fan.
 “She is so touchy because she has been hurt and mistreated while all she was doing was trying to be a great mother/wife/human.
 Please find some fairy dust in your pocket for her.”

 What do you think about RHOC star Lydia McLaughlin’s decision to flaunt the use of a weight loss diet shake on Instagram?
 Are you happy for Shannon Beador’s 40-pound weight loss?
-Share your Real Housewives Of Orange County views below.
+Share your Real Housewives of Orange County views below.

 [Featured Image by Alberto E. Rodriguez/Getty Images]